hollowdll/hakjdb-gui/README.md

 Check out [Releases](https://github.com/hollowdll/hakjdb-gui/releases) page for available downloadable binaries.

+Warning!
+The releases are not code signed, so you will likely get OS warnings telling that the executables are not safe.
+For now it may be the best to build the executable yourself for your specific platform.

 ## For developers

 Releases are managed automatically with a GitHub Actions workflow.
 The workflow is triggered when a new tag is pushed to the remote repository.
 The tag needs to be of format `v0.0.0`.